doc4d/docs/docs/API/DataStoreClass.md

 > For more information on how contexts can be created, see [client/server optimization](../ORDA/remoteDatastores.md#clientserver-optimization).

-Each object in the returned collection has the properties listed in the [`.getContextInfo()`](#properties-of-the-returned-object) section.
+Each object in the returned collection has the properties listed in the [`.getRemoteContextInfo()`](#properties-of-the-returned-object) section.

 #### Example

-Unlike other code samples, optimization context examples only aim at demonstrating how context optimization works.
-For optimal use, you'll need to adapt them to your environment.

 The following code sets up two contexts and retrieves them using `.getAllRemoteContexts()`:

 ```4d
-var $ds : cs.DataStore
+var $ds : 4D.DataStoreImplementation
 var $persons : cs.PersonsSelection
 var $adresses : cs.AddressSelection
 var $p : cs.PersonsEntity